 - The program of courses must include at least 23 units at the graduate level (courses numbered 200 or above) within the School of Engineering and for which the student receives a letter grade.

 Coterminal MS in CEE or Engineering must meet the requirements noted herein.
-No course taken more than two quarters prior to the start of the coterminal program may be used as part of the required 45 graduate units.
+No course taken prior to Autumn of Sophomore year may be used as part of the required 45 graduate units.
 Courses cannot be transferred once the undergraduate degree is conferred.
 All course transfer requests should be submitted no later than the quarter prior to intended conferral quarter.

 NOTE: students with “required” or “strongly recommended” remedial English courses (such as Linguistics 693A, etc.) must complete these course or have them waived before applying for graduation.

-In order to be recommended for the master’s degree, you must achieve an average Grade Point Average (GPA) of at least 2.75 in the Stanford courses listed in the 45 units of graduate study on your Program Proposal for a Master’s Degree [PDF].
+In order to be recommended for the master’s degree, you must achieve a grade point average (GPA) of at least 2.75 in the Stanford courses listed in the 45 units of graduate study on your Program Proposal for a Master’s Degree (PDF).

 The GPA is calculated as follows: A=4, B=3, C=2 and D=1; a plus (+) modifier adds 0.3 and a minus (-) modifier subtracts 0.3.
 More information at: How the General University GPA is Determined.

 Course grades: MInimum GPA of 2.75 for M.S. degree students in the quarter being evaluated.